Always Free Resources

 Logging provides a highly scalable and fully managed single pane of glass for all the logs in your tenancy.
 Learn more about the Logging service.

 OCI's Bastion service provides restricted and time-limited Secure Shell Protocol (SSH) access to target resources that don't have public endpoints.
 Bastion is free for both free and paid accounts.
 See Bastion for more information.

 Service Usage and Limits

-You can find your tenancy’s limits for Always Free resources in the Console.
+You can find your tenancy's limits for Always Free resources in the Console.
 To check these limits: Open the navigation menu and click Governance & Administration.
-Under Governance, click Limits, Quotas and Usage.
+Under Tenancy Management, click Limits, Quotas and Usage.